dougeby/IntuneDocs/intune/windows-enroll.md

 Changes to DNS records might take up to 72 hours to propagate.
 You cannot verify the DNS change in Intune until the DNS record propagates.

 **Step 2: Verify CNAME** (optional)<br>
 In the Azure Intune portal, choose **More Services** > **Monitoring + Management** > **Intune**.
 On the Intune blade, choose **Enroll devices** > **Windows Enrollment**.
-Enter the URL of the verified domain of the company website in the **Specify a verified domain name** box, and then choose **Test Auto-Detection**.
+Enter the company website URL in the **Specify a verified domain name** box, and then choose **Test Auto-Detection**.

 ## Tell users how to enroll Windows devices
 Tell your users how to enroll their Windows devices and what to expect after they're brought into management.
 For end-user enrollment instructions, see [Enroll your Windows device in Intune](https://docs.microsoft.com/intune-user-help/enroll-your-device-in-intune-windows).
-You can also tell users [What can my IT admin see on my device](https://docs.microsoft.com/intune-user-help/what-can-your-it-administrator-see-when-you-enroll-your-device-in-intune-windows).
+You can also tell users to review [What can my IT admin see on my device](https://docs.microsoft.com/intune-user-help/what-can-your-it-administrator-see-when-you-enroll-your-device-in-intune-windows).

 For more information about end-user tasks, see [Resources about the end-user experience with Microsoft Intune](end-user-educate.md).